 !
 Example using character type key interface

-call map%map_entry( 'key_string', other, conflict)
+call map%map_entry( 'key_string', dummy, conflict)

 if (.not. conflict) then

-call map%get_other_data( 'key_string', other)
+call map%get_other_data( 'key_string', data)

 else